RyXeleron/Executor-API-Docs/README.md

 ## Notes
 * If a link doesn't work we recommend visiting the [Internet Archive Wayback Machine](https://web.archive.org/) & searching there!
 * You can also search this repository, especially the [./docs](https://github.com/luau/Executor-API-Docs/tree/master/docs) folder
-* `Archived` tag might mean that the documentation can also be `Outdated` as well, as we don't have a way of verifying that
+* `Archived` tag means that the documentation might also be `Outdated` as well, as we don't have a way of verifying that
 * If you disagree with something in this repository you can always open a [Pull Request](https://github.com/luau/Executor-API-Docs/pulls) or an [Issue](https://github.com/luau/Executor-API-Docs/issues)

 | Site | Tags | Notes